 In 1936 L.S.
 Chadwick shot a tremendous 51 inch stone sheep in northern British Columbia on an epic 60 day hunting trip with Roy Hargraves and Frank Golata.
 This ram went on to be scored as the world record and remains in the Boone and Crockett record book in first place.
 It’s iconic configuration is the logo of the Wild Sheep Foundation.
 The complete story of this hunt from personal diaries is being published in a new coffee table book called “Dream Rams of British Columbia” by Bill Pastorek.
 This book will be published in 2018 and contains over 500 photos and stories of legendary British Columbia wild sheep and wild sheep hunters.
 It also features extensive coverage detailing the story of L.S.
 Chadwick complete with never before seen personal notes and maps.
 This book is a treasure trove of information for any sheep hunter who has experienced BC.
 This sculpture and book set is a “must have” for any serious sheep nut.

 Of all the dreams that fishermen have one of the top rated would be hooking and landing an elusive steelhead trout.
 These sea run rainbow trout return from the Pacific Ocean to their birthplaces hundreds of miles upstream dodging currents, physical barriers and predators.
-It is there that they spawn and unlike salmon do not die.
+It is there that they spawn and, unlike salmon, do not die.
 Hence, they might return to the ocean for another cycle and live to return again.
-By living a portion of their lives in the ocean they can feed and attain a size a strength much greater than their freshwater counterparts.
-Their reputations as spectacular fighters is legendary and it is this characteristic that draws fisherman from all over the world to the Pacific Northwest.
+By living a portion of their lives in the ocean they can feed and attain a size and strength much greater than their freshwater counterparts.
+Their reputation as spectacular fighters is legendary and it is this characteristic that draws fisherman from all over the world to the Pacific Northwest.
 Wild steelhead are protected and revered and must be released.
-This bronze is in progress and the photo shows a wax model.
-The expected overall height of this piece when mounted on a marble base will be about 10″ and 12″ wide.
+The overall height of this piece when mounted on a marble base is 10″ and it is 15″ wide.
+It is available with two different rod configurations as seen in the pictures above.
 The edition is limited to 48. $4500.
 US includes shipping to US and Canada.

 The unique feature of this Greater African Kudu sculpture is the use of .999 fine silver to depict the stripe markings and the chevron.
 It is mounted on exotic African zebra wood.
 This elegant sculpture measures 22 inches tall. $4800 USD includes shipping to continental US and Canada.